Thendral Veesum

 Thendral Veesum is a 1962 Indian Tamil language film produced and directed by B. S. Ranga.
 The film stars Kalyan Kumar, M. R. Radha, Krishna Kumari and Rajasree.
 The film was simultaneously produced in Telugu with the title Aasa Jeevulu.

 Cast

 Tamil version

 The list was adapted from K. Neelamegam's Thiraikalanjiyam Part2.

 Production

-The film was simultaneously produced in Telugu with the title Aasa Jeevulu.
+The film was simultaneously produced in Telugu with the title Aasa Jeevulu (lit.
+"Hopeful Souls").
 The song Paadinaar Kavignar Paadinaar was recorded for Nichaya Thaamboolam with Sivaji Ganesan and Jamuna featuring in the scene.
 But that was not included in the film for some reason.
 B. S. Ranga who was the producer and director for that film as well, used the song in this film.

 Soundtrack

 Music was composed by the duo Viswanathan–Ramamoorthy.
 The song Aambala Manasu Aasaiyinaale Aaduthu sung by S. C. Krishnan, K. Jamuna Rani and L. R. Eswari was recorded in the disc but was not included in the film.